Eligibility for assistance through SCLS depends on your income and assets and the type of legal problem you have. We do not handle criminal cases.

 You can also apply for services using our online application.

 When applying for our services, we will ask you questions about your income and the type of legal problem you need help with in order to determine if you are eligible for our help.
 Generally, to be eligible for our services, your household income may not exceed 125% of the Federal poverty level.
 The Federal poverty guidelines change every year.
-To learn more about our income guidelines and to see the 2018 poverty guidelines click here.
+To learn more about our income guidelines and to see the latest poverty guidelines click here.
 There is also an asset (money in bank accounts, property, etc.) limit.
 Some grants allow us to represent clients outside these financial limitations.
 The problem you have must be within the list of problems with which we can help.

 SCLS does not charge a fee for attorney’s services to eligible clients whose cases are accepted.
 Clients are usually asked to pay expenses such as filing fees, service fees, Guardian ad Litem fees and charges for obtaining medical and other records from providers.